HoloArchivists/fc2-live-dl/README.md

 - Wait for a stream to start and automatically start recording
 - Save comment/chat logs
 - Authenticate with cookies (Netscape format, same one used with youtube-dl)
+- Remux recordings to .mp4/.m4a after it's done

 ## Usage